Toward Robust Semi-supervised Regression via Dual-stream Knowledge Distillation: Introduction

 \section{Introduction}

-Semi-supervised regression (SSR) aims to rank or predict sample values using deep learning methods while reducing reliance on a large amount of labeled data.
-It has been widely applied in various scenarios, including age estimation, clinical score prediction, and audio-based assessments.
-With the rapid advancement of deep learning in recent years, regression tasks using deep learning models across various domains have attracted significant attention \cite{yang2024robust, van2020survey}.
-Some approaches directly employ models such as CNNs for images and RNNs for time series, optimizing them with loss functions like MSE or MAE on the available labeled data \cite{mohammadi2024deep, yang2022survey}, see Fig. \ref{fig:pre} (a).
-However, this straightforward application often risks overfitting, see Fig. \ref{fig:pre} (b), especially in scenarios with limited labeled samples, as the performance of deep learning models heavily relies on the availability of labeled data.
-In real-world applications, obtaining a large amount of labeled data across diverse domains remains a persistent challenge. \cite{gui2024survey}
+Semi-supervised regression (SSR) aims to rank or predict continuous scores of samples while reducing reliance on a large amount of labeled data.
+It has been widely applied in various scenarios, including age estimation, clinical score prediction, and audio-based assessments, and other real-world applications where a large amount of labeled data across diverse are difficult to obtain \cite{ren2022balanced,gui2024survey,bao2024robust}.
+With the rapid advancement of deep learning in recent years, regression tasks using deep learning models across various domains have attracted significant attention~\cite{yang2024robust,van2020survey}, especially in the SSR task.
+Some approaches directly employ deep learning models such as CNNs for images and RNNs for time series, optimizing them with loss functions like Mean Squared Error (MSE) or Mean Absolute Error (MAE) on the available labeled data \cite{mohammadi2024deep,yang2022survey,zhang2017mpiigaze}.
+However, such a straightforward application struggles to learn effective patterns in scenarios with scarce labeled data, owing to the heavy reliance of deep learning models on large-scale annotations \cite{pan2024pseudo,yin2022fishermatch}.
+Therefore, direct regression (DR) based models typically yield suboptimal performance.

-Therefore, several methods that assign the pseudo-labels on the unlabeled samples have been proposed to address this issue \cite{zhang2025semi, zheng2025language, min2024leveraging}.
-Pseudo-labels are typically generated by training on the available labeled samples, and consistency regularization is often used to assist the optimization process.
-While pseudo-labeling helps mitigate the challenge of limited labeled data, overfitting may also occur, as incorrect labels are treated as true labels during training, the model is likely to overfit to the wrong annotations.
-The effectiveness of these approaches heavily relies on the quality of the pseudo-labels, and assessing the reliability of the generated pseudo-labels remains a challenging task.
+To exploit the abundance of unlabeled data, several consistency-driven pseudo-labeling methods that assign the pseudo-labels on the unlabeled samples have been proposed \cite{zhang2025semi,zheng2025language,min2024leveraging}.
+Pseudo-labels are typically generated by training on the available labeled samples, and consistency regularization is often used to assist the optimization process and pseudo-labeling \cite{zhao2025few,zhao2025variable}.
+While pseudo-labeling helps mitigate the challenge of limited labeled data, as some predicted incorrect labels are directly treated as true labels during training, and the model is likely to overfit to the wrong annotations.
+Therefore, the effectiveness of these approaches heavily relies on the quality of the pseudo-labels \cite{jo2024deep,yin2022fishermatch}, and assessing the reliability of the generated pseudo-labels remains a challenging task.